Sexual Violence Policy

 Training/Awareness, Responding and Reporting

-• Commercial Truck Training Centre Inc. will include a copy of the Sexual Violence Policy in every contract made between the school and its students, and staffing/contractors/employees.
+• Commercial Truck Training Centre Inc. will include a copy of the Sexual Violence Policy in every contract with students, staff, contractors, and employees.

 • By phone: 204-902-0010